marusasa/serverless-blog/README.md

 ```

-Access the app from `http://localhost:8080`
+Access the app from `http://localhost:8080`.
+View the latest blog article for login info.

 # Running it on Google Cloud environment